 Applicability

-This clause addresses the requirements to make applicable the ECSS standards for the development of space products.
+This clause addresses the requirements to make the ECSS standards applicable for the development of space products.
 The following requirements apply to any element of customer-supplier chain, from top to lowest level, as illustrated in Figure 6-1.

 Requirements on customers